ChloeTigre/ChloeTigre.github.io/cv/en.md

 Solo job.
 System administration, organize migration from Samba 3 with AD emulation and a custom-built storage solution to Samba 4 in a Synology environment.
 Various maintainance of a legacy infrastructure.
 Migration to a best-fit architecture.

 ### Believe Digital (Paris, France)
 Part of a growing team.
 System administration with high expertise.
 Help with datacenter migration.
 Setup of highly available architectures.
 Architectural consulting with in-house architects.
 Database administration and troubleshooting of production issues.
 Duty.
+Documentation.
+Transmission of Ansible best practices.

 ## Languages
 Mother tongue: French